 - Taught explicitly: Sessions are goal-driven with lots of opportunities to practice the right answer

 - Fast-paced: Coaches hold kids attention by moving swiftly, there’s no time to be bored

 - Rich in frequent feedback: “You got this!”
-“Go, girl!”
-Our coaches resemble sports coaches
+“Go, girl!” — our coaches resemble sports coaches

 - Multi-sensory: Learners practice seeing, hearing, doing, moving, and writing

 - Fun!
-Learning Coaches provide lots of positive reinforcement and reward effort as well as personal bests
+Learning coaches provide lots of positive reinforcement and reward effort as well as personal bests

 Fit Reading Help for Dyslexic Students

 Our method is currently the only in the world to combine the most highly tested and researched methods into one comprehensive, instructional approach.
-Therefore, the result is a profoundly transformative process that consistently produces 1 year’s worth of growth in as little as 40 hours.
+Therefore, the result is a profoundly transformative process that consistently produces one year’s worth of growth in as little as 40 hours.
 In fact, many students gain 2 years worth growth in just 40 hours.
 The below graph illustrates Fit’s outcomes with learners diagnosed with dyslexia—26 percentile rank gain after 40 hours of instruction on standardized tests.
 These outcomes are similar to those achieved with other learners.